DevOpsHiveHQ/dynamic-devops-roadmap/content/04-module.md

 -

-## 4.1 Continuous Integration - CI Best Practices
+## 4.6 Observability - Monitoring Application and Infrastructure

 ### What you need to know